-- The storage tanks should be located in the downwind of process units.
+- The storage tanks should be located downwind of process units.

 - All process units and diked (diked) enclosures of storage tanks shall be planned in separate blocks with roads all around for access and safety.

 - Provide a minimum of two-way access to enter the storage tank area.
-Preferably road shall be provided all around the dike.
-Also, vehicular access to be provided inside the dike for maintenance purposes.
+Preferably roads shall be provided all around the dike.
+Also, vehicular access is to be provided inside the dike for maintenance purposes.

-- Staircase shall be provided to enter in storage tank area from the outside dike.
+- A staircase shall be provided to enter in storage tank area from the outside dike.

 - The tank farm should be secured by fencing & access gates shall be provided.

 Tank Farm Layout (Dike Enclosures)